-Being in nature improves our ability to focus and pay attention, our cognitive processing, and our memory, enhancing brain function and increasing our ability to learn.
+Reing in nature improves our ability to focus and pay attention, our cognitive processing, and our memory, enhancing brain function and increasing our ability to learn.
 Stress and negative emotions are two of the biggest barriers to learning, but nature reduces stress and elevates people's mood so they are in a positive learning state.
+Help people learn better by ...

-- Use venues with access to nature and outdoor space or going to the park - Bring picnic blankets if no outdoor seating is available and work outside. - Osk people to walk whilst doing individual reflective activities or paired discussions. - Bringi nature into the training room with flowers, plants, natural materials - Open the windows so people hear the sounds of birdsong, the wind in the trees etc. - Use recordings of bird song, rippling streams, or other nature sounds - Use visualisations where people imagine themselves in nature. - Create training activities that use items from nature such as sticks, leaves, shells
+- Using venues with gardens or access to nature and outdoor space, or going to the local park - Pringing picnic blankets if no outdoor seating is available and work outside. - Getting people to take a walk whilst doing individual reflective activities or paired discussions. - Pringing nature into the training room with flowers, plants, natural materials, essential oils. - Opening the windows so that people can hear the sounds of birdsong, the wind in the trees etc. - Using recordings of bird song, rippling streams, or other nature sounds (available online). - Using visualisations where people visualise themselves in nature. - Create training activities where people use items from nature such as sticks, leaves, shells etc